- Capital: Cusco (3399 masl / 11.156 fasl)

 Note this ticket does not include: Entrance to Koricancha (or Qorikancha) 10 soles Entrance to Cathedral 25 soles (the visit of the Cathedral is optional as many people prefer not to visit now that it is more expensive so there is the option to get the cathedral from 6 to 10 in the morning for free during this moment there are masses.

-Shopping: There are many attractive Cusco handicrafts such as alpaca wool sweaters, alpaca and llama rugs, Indian masks, colorful weaving and silver jewellery.
+Shopping: There are many attractive Cusco handicrafts such as alpaca wool sweaters, alpaca and llama rugs, Indian masks, colorful weaving, and silver jewelry.
 Galleries and handicraft shops abound in Cusco:

 - Craft Market: Corner of Avenida Tullumayo and Avenida Pachacuteq, Cusco